-Over the course of his distinguished broadcast career, Wade has been nominated for dozens of Boston/New England Emmy Awards and has won 21 including four for Best Anchor.
-He has also received the award for Best Reporter, and multiple awards for Best News Writing.
-In addition, he won an Associated Press award in 2002.
+Over the course of his distinguished broadcast career, Wade has been nominated for dozens of Boston/New England Emmy Awards and has won 24 including two for Best Anchor, two for Best Reporter, and multiple wins for Best Writer.

 A Massachusetts native raised in Somerville, Wade previously worked at Boston’s WFXT-TV where he was a weekday anchor at 5PM and 10PM.
 He joined WFXT-TV in 1998 and spent four years as a general assignment reporter before being named anchor.